How to subordinate women in the 21st century

 Rohingya families tend to be very large, as children are viewed as a precious gift from God.
 The men shoulder a great deal of familial responsibility, taking on the protection of and providing for the family.
 Ultimately, men make many of the family decisions unilaterally.
 Women are responsible for rearing the children, cooking, and cleaning.
 Family planning is rarely exercised, though attitudes are changing among the younger generations.
 Unfortunately, domestic abuse is common, and the practice of polygamy further complicates life for these women.

 Many factors such as lack of education, marriage before maturity, and drastic gender segregation contribute to the overall disempowerment of Rohingya women.
 There is a sharp disparity in a culture which maintains that a girl is mature enough to be married and bear children, but that she also lacks the capacity to receive an education or have control over her own body.
 However, we believe that the rising generation has the power to shift some of these traditions and embrace the power and potential of their women.
-The availability of cell phones and the resulting exposure to different cultures and views of women is making a mark.
+The availability of mobile phones and the resulting exposure to different cultures and views of women is making a mark.
 Rohingya youth, especially young men, are beginning to be open to more equal partnerships.

 At LETS Empower, we have a plan to help them make that leap.
 With a mission to touch every home across the globe, we are opening up the conversation around fertility to bring intentional connection to couples and create sustainable families.
 We know we can’t balance every inequality.
 But that won’t stop us from trying.